gnoul4869/gnoul4869/README.md

 <pre>
 HiGamer (05/2021):

-"HiGamer is a shop service that provides digital games for gamers"
+HiGamer is a shop service that provides digital games for gamers.

 Languages: PHP, JavaScript, HTML, CSS
 Library: jQuery